coltongrainger/blog/_posts/2017-11-28-personal-statement.md

 mathematical physics.
 At the same time, I studied point-set topology under Dr. Dave Rosoff, who led a seminar in the Moore method.
-I reasoned from counter examples, occasionally contributing a stronger hypothesis to our notes to account for spaces not so well behaved.
+I reasoned from counter examples, occasionally contributing a stronger hypothesis to our notes to account for non-intuitive spaces.
 We had enough time to abstract spaces to objects and maps to morphisms as a means of analogously introducing category theory from topology.
 I am enthusiastic to build from this ground to higher results, one of which I reached in my senior study, another of which Nikki Sanderson demonstrated ahead of